AndyFree96/awesome-resources/README.md

 [Teach Yourself Computer Science](https://teachyourselfcs.com/): If you’re a self-taught engineer or bootcamp grad, you owe it to yourself to learn computer science.
 Thankfully, you can give yourself a world-class CS education without investing years and a small fortune in a degree program 💸.

 [coding-interview-university](https://github.com/jwasham/coding-interview-university): A complete computer science study plan to become a software engineer.

+[deep-learning-drizzle](https://github.com/kmario23/deep-learning-drizzle): Drench yourself in Deep Learning, Reinforcement Learning, Machine Learning, Computer Vision, and NLP by learning from these exciting lectures!!

 ## 开源书籍